Skip to main content

 New Engagement Plan form

-All the tasks that Gorav created in the engagement plan template now apply to Lucy’s contact record and have become her specific engagement plan.
+All the tasks from the engagement plan template are created for this contact record and in a new engagement plan.

 Manage Assigned Tasks

-Michael stays on Lucy’s contact record after assigning the template, so he can see all the tasks associated with this engagement plan...and they’re all assigned to him.
-Stressful!
-No, not really.
 If he’s overloaded, Michael can manually reassign tasks to other staff members.
-Moving forward, he can also ask Gorav to adjust how the engagement plan templates assign tasks; they can be assigned either to the owner of a record or the person applying the template to the record.
+He can also ask NMH”s admin to change how an engagement plan template assigns tasks.
+They can be assigned either to the person who owns the target record or the person using the template on the record.

 Let’s take a closer look at how Michael manages his assigned tasks.